-With her research interests in GIS (Geographical Information Science) and in particular the application of spatial science to environmental modelling, Dr Rachel Whitsed has been involved in developing ecology and agricultural applications.
+With her research interests in GIS (Geographical Information Science) and in particular the application of spatial science to environmental modelling, Associate Professor Rachel Whitsed has been involved in developing ecology and agricultural applications.
 Her other areas of interest include uncertainty in GIS, spatial algorithms and programming and developing world precision agriculture.

 Bachelor in Computing and Mathematical Science (BCMS) University of Waikato NZ 1994